SagarMaheshwary/Employee/readme.md

 ### Routes that have been created

-- Divisions Route(s)
-- Cities Route(s)
-- States Route(s)
-- Countries Route(s)
-- Salaries Route(s)
+- Employee route(s)

-### Routes that have been created
+### Routes that have been modified

 - None

-### Comments

-* DepartmentsController has been commented.
-* sys_mg/departments views have been commented.
+### Files that have been Commented

-* routes/web has been commented.
+- EmployeesController.
+- Employee views.
+- Employee model

 ### Note

+- GendersTableSeeder has been created to generate gender data because we don't need to modify gender values.
+- old() method is global so we don't need to do Request::old().

-vendor/pagination/default.blade.php can be used for other laravel projects, if you are using materialize-css because laravel pagination comes with bootstrap support, not the other ones. above headings that says changes have been made means changes to files that were created in previous commit.
+- above headings that says changes have been made means changes to files that were created in previous commit.